imravi/Gramener-Case-Study/README.md

 # Gramener-Case-Study

-### This assignment is performed by me as part of PG Diploma in Data Science program offerd by IIITB and upgrad.
+### This assignment is performed by me and my team as part of PG Diploma in Data Science program offerd by IIITB and upgrad.

 #### Business Understanding
 You work for a consumer finance company which specialises in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision: